-- Have a peer editing of independently written essays and discuss your reflections upon this experience - Prepare a feedback form for parents and for teachers focussing on differences in the two forms due to different intent and audience - Develop a short journal of graphical representation of 3 newspaper articles on school

-Visit a book store for young children, go through the available reading material including exercise books, puzzles. etc. and make a list of useful material for developing early literacy skills
+- Have a peer editing of independently written essays and discuss your reflections upon this experience - Prepare a feedback form for parents and for teachers focussing on differences in the two forms due to different intent and audience - Develop a short journal of graphical representation of 3 newspaper articles on school education using the options given in 2.4 - Visit a book store for young children, go through the available reading material including exercise books, puzzles. etc. and make a list of useful material for developing early literacy skills